sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Includes new features to align the form title and description, select the header tag to apply, as well as modify their colors through the form settings tab.
 * Fixes minor errors in the form templates.
 * Modifies the Users Permissions add-on and data source fields backend (Developer and Platinum plugin versions).

-= 1.2.40 =

-* Includes a pair of classes to allow including page breaks on printed forms.
-* Modifies the Date/Time control.
-* Modifies the z-index on Datepickers to display them when forms are loaded into Elementor pop-ups.